Back to the Defender 110 Section

 The cargo area of this 110 will not be getting jump seats, it will be a cargo only area.
 So to help all that cargo stay in place and not damage the interior we have Rhino-Lined the interior of the rear tub.
 Once we get the tub installed on the frame we will add some secure tie down points and this will make a great place for all the gear that the 110 may want to carry.

 Now that the tub is in place we have started to add the rest of the bodywork from the bulkhead to the tub.
 All the parts that have to do with the straightness of the body are installed at this stage and everything is lined up perfectly.
 Doing this ensures that the door gaps will be correct and that the doors will open and close easily.
 Once everything is lined up and locked into place we will start to add the rest of the body panels.
 You will also see that we have started to install all the new wiring harness parts.
-It takes quite a bit of wire to install a Td5 with its on board computers and all, so there are miles of wire that need to be installed and run.

 Here you can see the body a little further along.
 The roof is on, as are the front doors.
 All new updated hinges have been used along with stainless steel hardware to attach those hinges so the, all too common, door hinge rust bleeds will not be a factor in this NAS 110.